alexanderguzhva/docker-firefox/README.md

 Uses *centos* under the hood (I guess that any distr will do)

-Downloads and install NoScript and uBlock addons for firefox
+Downloads and install NoScript, uBlock and 'Random agent spoofer' addons for firefox

 The following files are available:
 - **Dockerfile**